 An anger attack is a flare-up of anger often accompanied by physical symptoms.
 These can include hot flashes, sweating, an increased heart rate, and the feeling of tightness in the chest.
 The physical sensation is similar to a panic attack, which leads researches to theorize that anger attacks occur when one feels “emotionally trapped”.

 Of course, anger is a natural human emotion.
 But depression-induced anger manifests in inappropriate reactions.
 Those who experience this phenomenon might lose their temper over minor inconveniences.
 They may lash out at others for no reason.
 Friends and family members will notice them picking fights and acting hostile.
+Coworkers may notice anger outbursts which could be a sign of workplace depression.

 Just as many depression patients report the feeling of a “dark cloud” following them, depression anger might feel like a cloud of irritability that just won’t lift.